The Gathering offers a wide variety of programs and events throughout the week.

 - Events sponsored by organized groups.

 Events planned at the Gathering by attenders and advertised in the Daily Bulletin.
-Read about how to plan your own event.
+Learn how to plan your own event.

 Friends may choose to attend a one to two day event prior to the Gathering to explore a topic in depth.
 Browse this year's pre-Gathering offerings.

 Other reasons to consider arriving early at the Gathering include:

 - Mandatory training for High School staff (starts Friday night)

 - Mandatory training for Junior Gathering staff (starts Sunday at noon, many staff arrive Saturday night)

 - Time for settling in before the Gathering begins